 Step 3: Drawing and Combing

 Automated drawing frames are utilized to further refine the sliver by elongating and blending the fibers.
 This process ensures uniformity and strength in the yarn.
-Combing machines, often integrated into the drawing frames, remove any remaining impurities and align the fibers parallelly, resulting in a higher-quality yarn.
+Combining machines, often integrated into the drawing frames, remove any remaining impurities and align the fibers parallelly, resulting in a higher-quality yarn.

 Step 4: Spinning